 How can you apply?

-If you have any queries regarding your application through UCAS please do not hesitate to contact us.
+If you have any queries regarding your application through the online system please do not hesitate to contact us.

 Once we have received your application we will confirm receipt of your application by email.

-Depending on the nature of your UCAS application details, we may seek additional information before short listing:
+Depending on the nature of your application details, we may seek additional information before short listing:

 - If you are an Oversees applicant you will be asked to send NARIC* documentation and residency and right to work information if this is necessary.